Wondering if baptism is your next step?

 Does the Act of Baptism Itself Save a Person?

 Tragically, some people believe they are going to heaven when they die just because they have been baptized.
-They have no genuine personal faith, have never made a personal decision to receive Christ as Savior and Lord, and are banking on a hollow ceremony to save them.
-If baptism itself could save, the cross of Jesus would have no real meaning.
-If a person’s faith is in the sacrament and not the Savior, he is trusting in a powerless ritual.
+They have no genuine personal faith in Jesus, they don’t walk in repentance, they may never have made a personal profession of their faith, and yet they are banking on a hollow ceremony to save them.
+If baptism itself could save, then the cross of Jesus would have no meaning, his sacrificial death no point.
+If a person’s faith is in the act of baptism and not the Savior, he is trusting in something that has no power to save or to forgive.
+Without personal faith in Jesus, baptism (like anything else) is meaningless.

 What if a Person is not Baptized?
 Can He or She be Saved?

 The Bible never specifically answers or addresses this question.
 It is never answered because no one ever asked, “Do I have to be baptized to be saved”?
-After the Gospel was an accomplished fact (i.e. Jesus had been crucified, buried, and raised back to life), the pattern of teaching in the New Testament is clear: upon placing their faith in Jesus Christ, people were instructed to be baptized.
-It is noteworthy that each time they responded without questioning the necessity of baptism.
+After the Gospel was an accomplished fact (i.e. Jesus had been crucified, buried, and raised back to life), the pattern of teaching in the New Testament is clear: upon placing their faith in Jesus Christ, people were instructed to repent, confess, and be baptized (Romans 10:9-10; Acts 2:27-39).
+It is noteworthy that each time they responded without questioning the necessity of repentance, confession, or baptism.
+Their faith led them to obey.

 When the disciples were once confused about who could be saved, Jesus said, “With God all things are possible” (Matthew 19:26).
-God is the only one capable of forgiving sin and giving his Holy Spirit.
+God is the only one capable of forgiving sin and giving His Holy Spirit.
 He can do it at any time or in any way that he chooses.
 This being true, consider this question, “Why isn’t the person baptized?”
-There are three possible answers:
+There are at least three possible answers:

 I never understood baptism